Oruchimaro/Gazillion_Stack/DOCUMENTATION.md

 ---->the cunstructor is a special method that will be excuted first time when a class is instanciated,
     to prevent unlogged on users from accessing the methods, we will check every req with a middlware in construct

+---->after creating Answer model and defining its relation with Question model we noticed that there is a problem with our code,
+    if the relation method name be "answers()" then because we have a answers column in our database questions table, when we access the dynamic property of this relation we will get in trouble. when we call // $question->answers()->count(); // we will be okay, but when we access
+    // $question->answers->count();// and then loop the answers like //foreach ($question->answers as $answer)// then it will fail, because laravel first checks the existance of coulumn name in databse table and if it doesnt exist then it finds its relationship method then it will be shown as dynamic property. but if it exists elequent will return the actual columns value.
+    so to fix this we can change relation name or change things in db and view and factory.we will do the second one. so we change the $question->answers to $question->answers_count  in Question model, QuestionPolicy, questions/index.blade.php, QuestionFactory
+    and then create a new migration
+        $ composer require doctrine/dbal //this package is needed
+        $ php artisan make:migration rename_answers_in_questions_table --table=questions

 ###################################################################################################################################

 #relations
 user() ( 1 - M ) questions() { User ( 1 - M ) Question }

+question() ( 1 - M ) answers() { Question (1 - M) Answer }

+user() ( 1 - M ) answers() { User (1 - M) Answer }